What do we teach in History at Bridge?

 What is the intent of our history curriculum?

-Our approach at Bridge Junior School is enable the students to gain a sound understanding of how historical events and significant figures have shaped Britain and the modern world.
-We believe that children should be able to link events, chronology and make connections through led and independent research.
-They should be encouraged to critically explore facts and opinions from the past which will help to shape their place as a citizen of conscience in the future.
+At Bridge Junior School we want to enable the students to gain an understanding of how historical events and significant figures have created Britain and the modern world.
+We believe that children should be able to link events, chronology and make connections.
+We present a meaningful curriculum which is culturally diverse and rich for our children.
+We feel that our children should be encouraged to critically explore facts and opinions from the past which in turn will help them to shape their place as a citizen of conscience in the future.

 How will we implement our history curriculum?

 We follow the History Programme of Study from the 2014 National Curriculum.
-At Bridge we follow a Cornerstones programme which allows us to cover all the statutory areas of the National Curriculum.
+At Bridge we are developing a bespoke curriculum that celebrates the diversity within our school and community.

 We explore history in order to create independent thinkers who strive to examine and enquire like historians do.
-We excite our children with an engaging curriculum which is specifically tailored to our school.
-This enables the students to explore artefacts and a range of sources which inspires them to undertake their own independent research.
-We provide opportunities for the children to experience history first-hand through trips, themed days and visitors.
+We excite our children with an engaging and relevant curriculum which is specifically tailored to our school.
+This enables the students to explore artefacts and a range of sources which inspires them.
+We provide opportunities for the children to experience history first-hand through educational trips and themed days.
 We use these experiences to broaden their knowledge and help them to strive to deepen their understanding.

 In Key Stage 2 our children ask and answer thoughtful questions and make important connections.
-They are able to use more historical terms and to compare and contrast trends over time.
-Our lessons are engaging and bring the past to life; this helps to motivate and inspire the pupils.
+We are developing historical vocabulary through explicit teaching methods and the children are able to use historical terms in their discussions.
+Our lessons are engaging and bring the past to life; this helps to motivate and inspire the children.

 Across the school our children will: